Suspect in hammer attack on Paul Pelosi due in court in San Francisco

 By Paresh Dave

-David Wayne DePape, 42, was scheduled for a hearing where he will be advised of the state court charges against him: attempted murder, assault with a deadly weapon, burglary, elder abuse and threatening a public official.
+At the hearing David Wayne DePape, 42, will be advised of the state charges against him: attempted murder, assault with a deadly weapon, burglary, elder abuse and threatening a public official.

+Paul Pelosi, 82, a real estate and venture capital executive, has undergone surgery for skull fractures and injuries to his hands and right arm.
+He remained hospitalized on Tuesday.

+After breaking into the couple's home, DePape threatened to take Nancy Pelosi hostage and break her kneecaps if she lied under his questioning, according to a federal criminal complaint filed on Monday.
+She was in Washington at the time.

-It was not clear if DePape would be in court for the arraignment or if he would appear via video link from jail or a local hospital, where he was transported after his arrest.
+It was unclear whether DePape had retained a lawyer or would be in court or on a video link from jail or a local hospital for the arraignment.

 Federal prosecutors have charged him separately with assault and attempted kidnapping.
-He is not yet scheduled for a court appearance in the federal case.
+He was yet to be scheduled for a court appearance in that case.

 The attack has stoked fears about politically motivated violence one week before midterm elections that will decide control of Congress.